ssfsx17/ffpnp/Jobs/BlueMage.md

 ### Blue Magic T8

 - Benthic Typhoon (40 MP) (single) - Intellect * Level wind damage, and attempt to cause Broken Armor and Broken Helmet statuses.
+- Blaster, Coeurl's (40 MP) (single) - Attempt to instantly kill the target.
+If this effect fails, then attempt to cause Paralyze status (6) at +50 Magic Accuracy.
 - Death Claw (21 MP) (single) - Attempt to reduce the target to 1 HP and cause Stop status (6).
 This is at -50 Magic Accuracy.
 - Fantod (40 MP) (single) - Causes Boost Attack and Boost Magic statuses (4).
 - Mind Blast (6 MP) (single) - Intellect * Level magical non-elemental damage, and attempts to cause Sap and Stop status (6).
 - White Wind (28 MP) (multi) - Restore an amount of HP equal to your current HP (before White Wind was cast).
+Against undead, this acts as a magical attack for magical non-elemental damage.

 ### Blue Magic T9